 The AIPEA General Assembly at the ICC2017 in Granada has elected our long-standing treasurer, Reiner Dohrmann (LBEG Hanover), as the new President 2017-2021.
 Congratulations and lots of success in the upcoming tasks.

-This year the DTTG workshop entitled "Qualitative and Quantitative Analysis of Clays and Clay Minerals" was held at the University of Greifswald between Feburary 20th - 24th (2017).
+In 2017 the DTTG workshop entitled "Qualitative and Quantitative Analysis of Clays and Clay Minerals" was held at the University of Greifswald between Feburary 20th - 24th.
 The meeting was very much international, with 15 attendees from Germany, Belgium, Croatia, Iraq, Poland, Tunisia, and the USA.The workshop maintained its traditional structure with a strong emphasis on XRD identification and quantification methods, as well as covering the broad range of clay mineral characterization techniques.
 One day was also devoted to electron microscopy techniques (SEM, FIB-SEM, TEM), as the main specialization of the host group.
-The team of 12 lecturers are looking forward to repeating event in Greifswald once again in 2019.
+The team of 12 lecturers is looking forward to the 8th workshop 18th - 22nd Feb again in Greifswald.

 For the organizing team Georg Grathoff and Laurence Warr.